RAS-University/robotic-courses/docs/kinematics.md

 <details markdown="1">
   <summary>Hands-on exercices </summary>

-Here are some exercie to learn how to draw the **kinematic representation structures** of these following robots.
+Here is an exercises to learn how to draw the **kinematic representation structures** for three closed-chain robots.
 Give it a try !

 <figure style="text-align: center;">